Badsworth/pfml_scripts/infra/monitoring/README.md

 This module launches a cross-environment lambda which listens for ECS tasks that failed to start, and sends a notification to Slack.
 This mainly exists to notify us of any tasks that were broken by a code change, notably for missing Parameter Store secrets.

-### API Daily Restart Lambda
+### DUA Daily Email Lambda

-This module also launches a lambda which runs on a daily basis and does a rolling refresh of the API servers in each environment.
-This is a temporary workaround for the memory leak introduced by the New Relic infrastructure-bundle sidecar.
+This module also launches a lambda which runs on a daily basis.
+The lambda pulls the previous day's DUA_DFML reporting csv, compresses it, and sends it to email recipients.

+Usually, the background DUA job would send the file automatically; however, when the file is too big, it cannot be sent through SES.
+See: [OPSS-120](https://lwd.atlassian.net/browse/OPSS-120).

 ## Testing